Slimmmo/PGMSuite/README.md

 4. Webhook URL
 This is the URL of your discord channel so that Pokemon can be posted there.
 This is the only element that will save and re-load between sessions.
 See more about webhooks [here](https://support.discordapp.com/hc/en-us/articles/228383668-Intro-to-Webhooks).
 Once you have set-up the filters and 'watching area' to your liking, you can tick the `Enable Discord` checkbox and Discord notifications will begin for newly appearing Pokemon.
 5. Google Maps API Key
 This is if you wish to show the address in addition to the Google maps link when posting on Discord.
 You'll need to get an API key from [here](https://developers.google.com/maps/documentation/javascript/get-api-key).
 After inserting the key, please refresh the page.
+Current bug: at the moment you need to delete and re-insert the API key every few days for it to continue working.

 # Changelog
+## 1.08
+Added option to include street address in notifications.
 ## 1.0.7
 Skipped a version.
 Getting it working on Edge/IE, added CP to discord notification, better filtering without IV values.
 ## ...